Fort Wayne Children's Zoo Home

 What should I bring to camp?

+Please wear a winter coat, gloves, and hats.
 All campers should wear closed-toe shoes and dress to go outside, snow, rain or shine.
-Winter coats, gloves, and hats are recommended.
-Campers must bring something to drink and a sack lunch.
+Campers must bring something to drink and a lunch.
 A snack will be provided.

 We do not recommend bringing any additional items like games, toys, or cell phones.
 Campers would need to carry these personal items with them.
 The Zoo is not responsible for lost items.